3-Week South Africa Itinerary: Cape Town and Garden Route

 South Africa is generally safe for tourists if you take precautions.
 Stick to well-traveled areas, avoid walking alone at night, and stay aware of your surroundings.
 Crime exists, but with common-sense safety measures, you can have an amazing trip.

-Renting a car is highly recommended, especially for the Garden Route, which is perfect for a scenic road trip.
+I highly recommended renting a car, especially for the Garden Route, which is perfect for a scenic road trip.
 In cities like Cape Town, ride-hailing apps are a good alternative.

 Yes, driving in South Africa is safe, but take precautions.
 Stick to main roads, avoid driving at night in remote areas, and always lock your doors.
 The Garden Route is especially well-maintained and great for road trips.